-How to bag FREE make-up and skincare rewards for recycling
+How to bag FREE £17.50 lipstick and other skincare rewards for recycling

-Most of us are keen to do our bit to help the planet, but make-up and skincare products often come in packaging that isn't really recycled.
-But you might not know a few of the big brands will actually reward you with FREEBIES if you take back your empty containers...
+Most of us want to do our bit to help the planet, yet beauty products often come in packaging that isn't easily recycled.
+You might not know, however, that a few big brands will reward you with FREEBIES for returning your empty containers...

 Recently, we’ve all become more aware of plastic waste and research suggests only 14% of plastics are recycled worldwide.
-So here’s a way for you to up your recycling of make-up and skincare AND be rewarded for your efforts with fantastic freebies from popular brands Lush, MAC and Kiehl’s.
+So here’s a way for you to up your recycling of make-up and skincare AND be rewarded for your efforts with fantastic freebies from popular brands.

 Interesting fact… MAC is an acronym for Makeup Art Cosmetics, and MAC is another company that offers a free product if you help it recycle its packaging.